bok3948/GTSA/README.md

 ____________________________________________________________________________________________

-By fine-tuning these pre-trained models, Semantic Segmentation tasks We evaluated the performance of our models on the ADE20K Semantic Segmentation benchmark with mask-rcnn model.
+By fine-tuning these pre-trained models, Semantic Segmentation tasks We evaluated the performance of our models on the ADE20K Semantic Segmentation benchmark.

 To fine-tuning Semantic FPN with ADE20K dataset, first download mmsegmentation.
 Second convert checkpoint to mmsegmentation vit style with following code.